-Are you addicted to Alcohol or Drugs ??

 As already mentioned, Addicted People tend to turn dishonest in their daily course of life.
 They tend to bypass everything for their addiction.
 This has negative implications so far as people and relational management are concerned.
 According to experts all other forms of relation soon turn out to be secondary for the individual.

 In some instances, the addicts completely fail to realize the value of relationships.
-It might end up taking the advantage of someone caring for him.
+They might end up taking advantage of someone caring for them.

 Generally one pines high hope of assisting his boyfriend or loved ones during some kind of emergency.
 But the psychological urgency and interests are not reciprocated by the individual.